apify/apify-docs/sources/academy/tutorials/node_js/submitting_form_with_file_attachment.md

 slug: /node-js/submitting-form-with-file-attachment
 ---

-When doing web automation with Apify, it can sometimes be necessary to submit an HTML form with file attachment.
+When doing web automation with Apify, it can sometimes be necessary to submit an HTML form with a file attachment.
 This article will cover a situation where the file is publicly accessible (e.g. hosted somewhere) and will use an Apify actor.
 If it is not possible to use request-promise, it might be necessary to use [Puppeteer.](http://kb.apify.com/actor/submitting-a-form-with-file-attachment-using-puppeteer)

 # Downloading the file to memory